streetcomplete/StreetComplete/CONTRIBUTING.md

 Note StreetComplete also uses [some dependencies](#issues-of-dependencies), where contributions are likely also accepted and help StreetComplete, too.

-If you need to find things, where help is appreciated [have a look at the issues tagged with "help wanted"](https://github.com/westnordost/StreetComplete/labels/help%20wanted).
+If you need to find things where help is appreciated [have a look at the issues tagged with "help wanted"](https://github.com/westnordost/StreetComplete/labels/help%20wanted).

 ### Developing new quests